-7 I'll move to that in a moment.
-In terms of this 117 Ο. process, if we go over on to the next page and the 8 context is "New Patients".
-If we scroll down just 9 towards the bottom of this page, I think there's very 10 14.5011 much an emphasis on trying to get staff to act 12 electronically or use electronic means because it's 13 safer and provides, I suppose, an audit trail to prove 14 things are being done when it is said they are expected 15 to be done.
-14:50

-17 Moving down the page a little bit further, is it fair 18 to say that a particular onus or particular 19 responsibility is placed on the secretary in this 20 In other words, it's the secretary who must regime?
-14:51 keep an eye on things and escalate if his or her 21 22 consultant is not dealing with the result within the expected timeframe?
-23

-A. As I said, the first step of the monitoring process is undertaken by myself and Wendy Clayton.
-All of the consultant -- indeed all of the team, so nurse specialists as well within Urology use electronic sign-off for their results management.
-That's our primary mechanism for managing results.
+1 escalation.
+Separate to this, there is how we as 2 consultants manage our results.
+I can't remember whether it's in there but there is an element of the 3 monitoring for results which comes to myself and Wendy 4 5 Clayton as a first-line weekly thing that we do through 14:49 the Splunk report.
+6 7 I'll move to that in a moment.
+In terms of this 117 Ο. process, if we go over on to the next page and the 8 9 context is "New Patients".
+If we scroll down just towards the bottom of this page, I think there's very 10 14.5011 much an emphasis on trying to get staff to act 12 electronically or use electronic means because it's 13 safer and provides, I suppose, an audit trail to prove things are being done when it is said they are expected 14 15 to be done.
+14:50 16 Moving down the page a little bit further, is it fair 17 18 to say that a particular onus or particular 19 responsibility is placed on the secretary in this In other words, it's the secretary who must 20 reaime?
+14:51 21 keep an eye on things and escalate if his or her 22 consultant is not dealing with the result within the expected timeframe?
+23 24 As I said, the first step of the monitoring process is Α. 25 undertaken by myself and Wendy Clayton.
+All of the 14.51consultant -- indeed all of the team, so nurse 26 27 specialists as well within Urology use electronic sign-off for their results management.
+That's our 28 29 primary mechanism for managing results.
 Myself and

-1 Wendy Clayton, every Wednesday morning, we receive a -2 for want of a better word - a dump, an Excel file, which contains the details of all radiology results 3 requested by a urology consultant.
+Wendy Clayton, every Wednesday morning, we receive a -1 2 for want of a better word - a dump, an Excel file, which contains the details of all radiology results 3 requested by a urology consultant.
 It goes back six 4 5 weeks from reporting date.
-We've written -- I've written a number of formulae within Excel which then 6 7 take that data and tabulate it for us and covert that 8 into a red/amber/green table for each consultant of their reporting.
-9
+We've written -- I've written a number of formulae within Excel which then 6 7 take that data and tabulate it for us and covert that 8 into a red/amber/green table for each consultant of 9 their reporting.

-- I think we can look at an example of that just to 10 118 Q. 11 illustrate the point.
+- 10 118 Q. I think we can look at an example of that just to 11 illustrate the point.
 Sorry to cut across you.
 If 12 we go to TRU-301760.
 Mr. O'Donoghue will think I'm 13 picking on him but I think there are other examples.
-14 Is that what you mean? - Yes.
-15 So this is early -- as we were developing this Α. 14:52 16 Early on, as we were moving to electronic process.
-17 sign-off, I started receiving the Splunk report and 18 monitoring.
-So this is, as you say, the SOP showed 19 earlier was a 2023 date on it as a starting.
+14 Is that what you mean? - A. Yes.
+So this is early -- as we were developing this 14:52 process.
+Early on, as we were moving to electronic sign-off, I started receiving the Splunk report and monitoring.
+So this is, as you say, the SOP showed earlier was a 2023 date on it as a starting.

-I generate this red/amber/green printout for each 21 22 consultant, and it tells me how long a result has been 23 outstanding and awaiting action.
-This time in 24 particular for Mr. O'Donoghue, I know, is as we were 25 just switching to electronic sign-off for him, so he 14.53 was just moving to 100% electronic sign-off, and I can 26 27 say that I know that now Mr. O'Donoghue is in green every week.
-We have an escalation process behind that 28 29 for myself and wendy.
+21 I generate this red/amber/green printout for each 22 consultant, and it tells me how long a result has been outstanding and awaiting action.
+This time in 23 24 particular for Mr. O'Donoghue, I know, is as we were just switching to electronic sign-off for him, so he 25 14.53 was just moving to 100% electronic sign-off, and I can 26 27 say that I know that now Mr. O'Donoghue is in green every week.
+We have an escalation process behind that 28 29 for myself and Wendy.
 The first thing we do is an